Our cookies

 Sky offer a big network of free WiFi hotspots around the country.
 These are helpful for saving a bit of data on the go.
 But anyone can use these, not just Sky users.
 So it’s not an exclusive benefit for joining Sky.

-Tethering is also allowed without limits, letting you turn your phone into a personal hotspot to connect non-data devices to.
-But this will eat your data quicker and Sky don’t offer unlimited data plans.
+You can also tether without limits on Sky, so you can use your phone as a personal hotspot to connect other devices to.
+This will use up your data faster and Sky don’t have any unlimited plans to help with this.

 Call forwarding is also included on every Sky plan which lets you forward incoming calls to another number.
 This is handy if you don’t want to be bothered by calls on your SIM.